 Hollow cheeks, thinning lips, bags under the eyes — we’re all familiar with the common signs of aging that nearly everyone experiences.
 And while facelifts and other surgical procedures are solutions for some people, there are nonsurgical treatments that can be just as effective for many people.
-Some of the most popular options are dermal fillers.
-And while I know how exciting the results of these treatments can be, many first-time patients at my cosmetic surgery practice in Spokane have mentioned feeling hesitant to try them simply because they didn’t know enough about them.
+Some of the most popular options are dermal fillers such as Restylane® at my Coeur d’Alene practice near Spokane.
+And while I know how exciting the results of these treatments can be, many of my first-time patients have mentioned feeling hesitant to try them simply because they didn’t know enough about them.
 To help educate and inform my patients, I’m sharing answers to some of the most common questions I hear during consultations for dermal filler treatments.

 How long do dermal fillers last?

 The results of dermal fillers can last anywhere from 6 months to 2 years, depending on the area treated, the amount used, and the way your body interacts with the substance.
 With increased use, many patients find they need less frequent treatments.
 This is because the presence of the filler increases the production of collagen in the treated areas, so the body begins to produce added volume naturally.

 Dermal fillers are used in cosmetic treatments for a few reasons.
 Most notably, they can be used to fill deep facial creases and expression lines that are caused by wrinkles and repeated facial movements.
 Fillers are especially useful for camouflaging jowls and sharpening the jawline.
 Fillers are popular options for restoring volume in areas that have lost it over time, including the cheeks and under-eye areas.
 Younger patients often rely on fillers to add volume to their lips for a voluptuous look.
 In the before-and-after photos below, we used fillers to smooth out the patient’s under-eye bags.
 This gives her a more refreshed, rejuvenated look overall.